 Charity Matters: What fuels you to keep doing this work?

 There is a level of excitement for me when I wake up every morning because I don’t always know what is going to be.
 Sometimes something seems negative because not everything in life is rainbows and unicorns in life.
-When we try to see the good in everything in life, you can always have a positive outcome with what surrounds you.
-There is a sense everyday, philanthropically speaking, that if my face is attached to this foundation than it better be the best and be the most authentic and sincere way as possible.
-At the end of the day there is one thing that matters to me in life and that is my authenticity and sincerity is what matters.
-If you are going to be perfect you have to get up and be the best version of yourself everyday.
+When we try to see the good in everything in life, we can always have a positive outcome with what surrounds us.
+There is a sense every day, philanthropically speaking, that if my face is attached to this foundation then it better be the best and be the most authentic and sincere way possible.
+At the end of the day, there is one thing that matters to me in life and that is my authenticity and sincerity is what matters.
+If you are going to be perfect you have to get up and be the best version of yourself every day.
 God has great plans for me, I need to listen to him and I need to stop talking about all the problems in the world and I need to be a part of the solution.